blockchain-certificates/cert-issuer/docs/docker.md

     ```

 3. Run
-TODO (kim): there is an issuer in my Dockerfile and/or setup.py.
+TODO: there is an issuer in the Dockerfile and/or setup.py.
 The pip install here shouldn't be required.
 For now, these get it running:

     ```